mugen609/bigbox-native-res-setup/GameMaze.md

 ---

-## REWASD and LaunchBox Setup
+## reWASD and LaunchBox Setup

-This section configures REWASD to standardize gamepad inputs across all emulators and LaunchBox/BigBox to unify emulators, Steam, and scripts into a seamless, gamepad-only experience.
+This section configures reWASD to standardize gamepad inputs across all emulators and LaunchBox/BigBox to unify emulators, Steam, and scripts into a seamless, gamepad-only experience.

 The reference setup uses a mix of two Sony DualSense, a Hori Octa Pro, and an Xbox Series X controller, but any wired or wireless gamepads will work.

-### REWASD Setup
+### reWASD Setup

-Connect all controllers and start REWASD.
+Connect all controllers and start reWASD.

 - **Profile Creation**
   - Delete default profiles if you do not need them and create a new one (e.g., “BigBox”).